VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -remoteWrite.retryMaxTime duration
      The max time spent on retry attempts for the failed remote-write request.
 Change this value if it is expected for remoteWrite.url to be unreachable for more than -remoteWrite.retryMaxTime.
 See also -remoteWrite.retryMinInterval (default 30s)
   -remoteWrite.retryMinInterval duration
      The minimum delay between retry attempts.
 Every next retry attempt will double the delay to prevent hammering of remote database.
-See also -remoteWrite.retryMaxInterval (default 1s)
+See also -remoteWrite.retryMaxTime (default 1s)
   -remoteWrite.sendTimeout duration
      Timeout for sending data to the configured -remoteWrite.url. (default 30s) -remoteWrite.showURL